 Don't rely on temporary fixes

 They both quickly become agitated because neither one feels heard by the other, and the more they try to work out the issue, the more hurt and angry each of them become.
-They arrive home and the husband goes upstairs to watch television to zone out and decompress.
+They arrive home and put the child to bed.
+After, the wife goes to the kitchen and the husband goes upstairs to watch television to zone out and decompress.
+He grabs beer from the fridge and a full bag of chips to take with him.
+After an hour or so, as the six pack is emptying and the chips are long gone, engrossed in the TV, the argument is behind him.

-After putting the child to bed, the wife goes into the kitchen.
-As she begins to wash the dishes, she gets angry, thinking how “he still doesn’t get it” and “why won’t he simply come downstairs and talk to me?”
+Meanwhile in the kitchen, the wife begins to wash the dishes.
+She gets angry, thinking how “he still doesn’t get it” and “why won’t he simply come downstairs and talk to me?”

 She is very upset and so she grabs a bottle of wine and sits on the couch.
 After a half hour or so, she is feeling pretty good, absorbed in her movie and feeling the wine.
-Later she eats a full bag of chips.
-The movie ends, the bottle of wine and bag of chips are both gone, and she makes her way to bed … no longer angry or upset with her husband.
+Later she eats a large slice of cake, and soon after, another one.
+The movie ends, the bottle of wine and cake are both gone, and she makes her way to bed … no longer angry or upset with her husband.

-The next morning, however, she gets upset with herself, thinking, “why did I do that?!”
-She feels horrible, a little hung over, and as if she ruined her weight loss diet.
-She begins to focus on all of her “shouldn’t haves …” for the night before, beating herself up internally.
-She later finds herself at the store, buying another expensive purse …
+The next morning, however, they gets upset with themselves, thinking, “why did I do that?!”
+They each feel horrible, a little hung over, and as if their weight loss diet is ruined.
+The “shouldn’t have…”s flood in and each partner is beating themselves up internally.
+Later, the wife finds herself at the store, buying another expensive purse … and the husband is betting on the football games of the week.

-I describe this scenario to paint the picture of a pattern many women struggle with and continue to fall into when they cope with conflict.
-I will explain more simplistically.
+I describe this scenario to paint the picture of a pattern many struggle with and continue to fall into when they cope with conflict.
+I will explain more simplistically:

-First, she feels hurt, upset, and as if her partner doesn’t understand her.
-The “not so good feelings” she experiences are “negative emotions.”
-When she feels negative emotions, she rapidly does a behavior to eliminate the pain.
-While doing the behavior, such as drinking or eating, the pain isn’t as bad, she feels tipsy from the wine, or might even feel great while eating the delicious chips.
+First, one feels hurt, upset, and as if their partner doesn’t understand them.
+The “not so good feelings” experienced are “negative emotions.”
+When someone feels negative emotions, they rapidly do a behavior to eliminate the pain.
+While doing the behavior, such as drinking, eating, shopping, or gambling, the pain isn’t as bad.

 The problem here is that these coping behaviors are temporary.
-Later the next day, she feels terrible, guilty for drinking, hung-over, and ashamed for eating the chips.
-Continuing the pattern where she finds herself doing another behavior to eliminate the pain, such as shopping.
+Later the next day, they feel terrible, guilty for drinking, hung-over, and ashamed for eating the junk-food.
+Continuing this pattern, they turn to another behavior to eliminate the pain, such as shopping or gambling.
 You don’t have to be trapped in this cycle.
 Take charge of your life and get pro-active.

 Here are a few steps to break this draining and exhausting coping cycle: